Object-based spatial database: GEIS

 determines shape of.
 Additional entities represent the primitives such as points, lines, and polygons as proposed in related models.

 Topology.
 Topology is a property belonging to a spatial object and that property remains unaltered even when the object deforms.
 An example is a road network.
 The two nodes in the network thus remain connected even if the path between the nodes is changed by road construction.
 In order to represent the topology, the basic primitives such as networks (i.e., graphs) and partitions are provided.
 Additional primitives can be added on lines of the Worboy model, This system support representation for stored data.

 GeoOOA

 Oracle spatial

-Oracle spatial is a component of enterprise Oracle 10g and provides support to stores object such as road on top of the current implentend construction but it used network data model to store geographic data as nodes and links (a graph representation) with each node or links it has a set of attributes.
+Oracle spatial is a component of enterprise Oracle 10g and provides support to stores object such as road on top of the current implemented construction, but it used network data model to store geographic data as nodes and links (a graph representation) with each node or links it has a set of attributes.
 For example, a route object can be added to the database.